First tips & ideas for fun water games with children

 Wasserspiele draußen | Mutter spielt mit Kind an einer Wassersprinkler Anlage

-Playing with water is often turbulent, especially when several children splash together.
-Therefore it is important that you keep a close eye on your little play mice during this type of garden play.
+Playing with water can often be turbulent, especially when several children splash together.
+Therefore it is important that you keep a close eye on your little play mice during this kind of garden games.

-For older children who like to run around wildly and throw water balloons or water bombs at each other, set basic rules in place.
-This is especially advisable at water games at children's birthday parties.
+For older children who like to run around wildly and throw water balloons or water bombs at each other, set some basic rules in place.
+This is especially recommended for water games at children's birthday parties.

-Also note that children can get cold quickly.
+Also bear in mind that children can get chilled quickly.
 Even if temperatures are high in summer and cooling off is desired, cold water can quickly lead to hypothermia.
-If the water comes directly from the garden hose, it is usually no more than 18 degrees – so caution is advised.
+If the water comes directly from the garden hose, it's usually no more than 18 degrees — so be careful here.

-As always, the same applies to sun protection: apply sunscreen to your kids regularly and dress them in UV clothing if possible.
-Textile UV protection works perfectly even when wet – so ideal for playing with water.
-A parasol or sail provides shade and additionally prevents sunburn.
+As always, the same applies to sun protection: Apply sunscreen to your kids regularly and preferably dress them in UV clothing.
+The textile UV protection works perfectly even when wet — so ideal for playing with water.
+A sun umbrella or sail provides shade and additionally prevents sunburn.

 Frequently asked questions about water features